carmatthews/FormRecognizer-ItemizedReceipt/README.md

 4. **Ocp-Apim-Subscription-Key**: the key from your cognitive service
 5. (Optional) you can change the **columnheader** to "Quantity" or "Total" for the example Tesco receipt to extract other entries.

-Optionally, if you don't need/want to train and analyze with your own model, you can use the [Analyzed Tesco Example Reciept in JSON](Tesco_Example_Receipt.json) file, which is an output from analyzing the example receipt with a model.
+Optionally, if you don't need/want to train and analyze with your own model, you can use the [Tesco_Receipt_Example.json](Tesco_Receipt_Example.json) file, which is an output from analyzing the example receipt with a model.
 [FormAnalyzer_ExtractColumn_FromJSON.py](FormAnalyzer_ExtractColumn_FromJSON.py) is code that iterates over the table results and get used to the model of the results from Azure Form Recognizer.